One-shot distillation with constant overhead using catalysts: Results

-\begin{remark} Some remarks concerning the above proof are in order: \begin{enumerate} \item Appending the free state $\theta$ on the orthogonal subspace is crucial, as it allows the target state to be post-selected after the projective measurement, ensuring that the fidelity is not compromised in the final step. \item The catalyst used in the proof is not unique.
+Some remarks concerning our above result are in order.
+First, {the catalyst construction extends beyond the standard ones in Refs.~\cite{duan2005multiple,char2023catalytic,datta2023there,Kondra2021PRL,Lipka-Bartosik2021,Shiraishi2021,Takagi2022PRL,Wilming2021PRL,Bavaresco2025}.} Appending the free state $\theta$ on the orthogonal subspace is crucial here, as it allows the target state to be post-selected after the projective measurement, ensuring that the fidelity is not compromised in the final step.
+Second, the catalyst used in the proof is not unique.
 Other options could also work in the same manner, such as